-On February 22, 2016, we entered into a new employment agreement with Dr. Mohan that took effect in connection with our initial public offering.
-Under Dr. Mohan's new employment agreement, Dr. Mohan was entitled to an initial annual base salary of \$490,000, was eligible to receive an annual performance bonus of up to 50% of his annual base salary as determined by our board of directors, and was also eligible for reimbursement for an automobile down payment and expenses.
-Dr. Mohan was also entitled to a one-time lump sum performance bonus of \$990,000, which was contingent upon the closing of our initial public offering.
+Dr. Mohan.
+In February 2016, we entered into a new employment agreement with Dr. Mohan that took effect in connection with our IPO.
+Under Dr. Mohan's new employment agreement, Dr. Mohan was entitled to an initial annual base salary of \$490,000, was eligible to receive an annual performance bonus of up to 50% of his annual base salary as determined by the Board, and was also eligible for reimbursement for an automobile down payment and expenses.
+Dr. Mohan was also entitled to a one-time lump sum performance bonus of \$990,000, which was contingent upon the closing of our IPO.
 Dr. Mohan was employed by and performing services for us on a full-time basis through his June 2018 resignation.
 His employment agreement did not have a specified term and his employment could have been terminated by us or by Dr. Mohan at any time, with or without cause.
 Dr. Mohan was also entitled to certain severance and change in control benefits pursuant to his employment agreement, the terms of which are described below under "- Potential Payments upon Termination or Change of Control."
 Dr. Mohan resigned as Chairman and Chief Executive Officer in June 2018, and entered into a separation and release agreement and a consulting agreement in July 2018 in connection therewith.
 The terms of his separation and release agreement are described below under "- Potential Payments upon Termination or Change of Control."
 The terms of his consulting agreement are described under "Transactions with Related Persons - Certain Related-Person Transactions."